-e sup pervision agreement must- Identify the supervisor.
+e su e supervision agreement must- Identify the supervisor.
 Set out the tasks and functions the supervised representative performs on behalf of the FSP, including the categories of financial services and financial products in respect of which the supervision agreement applies.
 Set out the appropriate and relevant knowledge, skills and expertise required to competently perform the tasks and functions referred to in aforementioned bullet point.
 Set out the training needs of the supervised representative and the training program that will be implemented to address those needs.
-Set out the supervision arrangements, including the -